-Today’s Friday Sports Funny dusts off the clever podcast I recorded last year about one of the most famous women in sports – The Fat Lady.
-Definitely not an athlete and seemingly out of shape, a popular chubby … Continue reading
+Today’s #TBT sports blog dusts off the clever podcast I recorded a few years ago about one of the most famous women in sports – The Fat Lady.
+Definitely not an athlete and perennially out of shape, a popular chubby … Continue reading

 Today is the most opportune day to offer my FREE book on College Basketball Comics.
 That’s because the wildly popular annual NCAA men’s national basketball championship tournament culminates in tonight’s championship game in Minneapolis.
 From mid March through early April, … Continue reading

 This slam dunk of my top 10 favorite basketball expressions come from my book Best About Sports…

 …It would be crazy if the metaphoric and figurative ways we describe the game of basketball, whether in the NBA or at the NCAA level, actually came true.Continue reading

 Their pencils are poised.

 Their erasers are ready.